Here's how President Biden wants to fight inflation - KTVZ

 Biden wants to cut energy costs for families by an average of $500 per year while also combating climate change.

-“Let’s provide investments and tax credits to weatherize your homes and businesses to be energy efficient and you get a tax credit,” he said.
+“Let’s provide investments and tax credits to weatherize your homes and businesses to be energy efficient and you get a tax credit for it,” he said.

 But energy costs are closely linked to the global price of oil and with Russia’s invasion of Ukraine, which has pushed global oil prices above $100 a barrel, that’s unlikely to change soon.